|

 'Ukulele | The 'ukulele, played by Kalei Gamiao, is a chordophone closely related to the guitar and Portuguese braguinha | ©Peter Kun Frary

-Listen to the sound of a popular chordophone, the tenor 'ukulele:
+Listen to the sound of the tenor ‘ukulele:

 Concerto in C Major RV425 | Antonio Vivaldi, 1678-1741 | Zoo Guitar Duo and the Missing Person Guitar Quintet (9:08)